MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_application.md

-This is a case study **vision (meaning, this is hyopothetical)** that feels enterprise-plausible without collapsing Time Molecules into ordinary process optimization.
+This is a hypothetical case study **vision** that feels enterprise-plausible without collapsing Time Molecules into ordinary process optimization.

-# Case study: NorthRiver Retail Health
+# Case study: Kōlea Retail Health

-Imagine a modern company called **NorthRiver Retail Health**.
+Imagine a modern company called **Kōlea Retail Health**.
 It is a hybrid business: online retail, pharmacy, clinic services, subscription wellness products, delivery logistics, and AI-supported customer service.

 It has all the normal enterprise systems: